How to integrate Better stack MCP with Codex

 Introduction

 Codex is one of the most popular coding harnesses out there.
 And MCP makes the experience even better.
-With Better stack MCP integration, you can draft, triage, summarise emails, and much more, all without leaving the terminal or app, whichever you prefer.
+With Better stack MCP integration, you can draft, triage, summarise emails, and much more, all without leaving the terminal or the app, whichever you prefer.

 Why use Composio?